-Thank you for visiting my web site.
+Thank you for visiting my website.
 I’ve been a professor in the Entomology Department at UGA since 2001.
 Prior to moving to Georgia I held the same position at the University of Wisconsin-Madison for 14 years.

 My research laboratory in the Department of Entomology investigates many areas under the broad umbrella of Insect Physiology.
 I do this with a team of researchers that includes scientists, post-doctoral fellows, graduate and undergraduate students.
-To read more about what we study please visit our Research page.

 The more we know about insects the better we can appreciate their contribution to the planet.
 Besides competing with humans for resources, insects influence our lives in innumerable positive ways.
 Insects serve as important pollinators, they help decompose organic matter and serve as important links in the food chains of other animals.
 Honey from bees is an example of what most would agree is a highly desirable byproduct of insect activity.